esgarsad/shopping-smarter/README.md

 # Shopping Smarter

-Shopping-Smarter is a full stack application where people can by and sell stuff for free.
+Shopping-Smarter is a full stack application where people can buy and sell stuff for free.
 Signup is required to improve users security.
 Information is stored backend through sequelize.

 ## Installation